babase package

 on_deactivate() None[source]

-Called when the mode is being deactivated.
+Called when the mode stops being the active one for the app.

-class babase.AppModeSelector
+class babase.AppModeSelector[source]

 Bases: object